extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 -   Gaming: It is possible to [play on a Windows VM (with GPU passthrough) over the internet](2022-07-10-win11-vm-gpu-passthrough.md).
 -   Really obscure, closed source, Windows-only tools: Again, running them in a VM is possible.
--   Missing/substandard Linux device drivers[^linux-device-drivers]: Potentially a problem for some laptops, but as time passes most hardware is already supported.
+-   Missing/substandard Linux device drivers[^linux-device-drivers].
+Potentially a problem for some laptops, but as time passes most hardware is already supported.

-In view of the above problems, I have decided to move to Linux.
+With Linux, I have a package manager, open-source software which doesn't track me, and complete control over my computer's behavior.

+## Minimalist, declarative configuration

+Most software out there provides settings and extensions to customize and enhance functionality.
+For example, in a desktop environment, we have preferences such as what font or color scheme to use.

+Nontheless, I prefer to keep to default settings and avoid extensions as far as possible.
+The reason for this is twofold: There is a smaller 'configuration surface' exposed to me which simplifies management, and I am protected from update incompatibilities/regressions because of less dependencies.

+Furthermore, being able to declare these preferences in a file and then load that into a system on demand would save a lot of time.

-As of 2023 Nov I am making the switch to [NixOS], a distro which allows declarative configuration of not just packages but system and user settings.
+As of 2023 Nov, I am making the switch to Linux distro which can do just that in a single file - [NixOS].
+It supports declarative configuration of not just system and user settings, but also packages and Flatpaks.

 [^cloud-privacy]: Why not just store everything in the cloud?
 Because I don't trust Google (or Microsoft) with keeping the privacy of my data intact.
 [^package-manager]: [Chocolatey](https://chocolatey.org/) is a good try, however.